Complete Guide to Route Optimization for Garbage Trucks

 Automated Billing

-Another benefit of waste management routing software, like Basestation, is that it also includes a billing module, which can ensure customers are billed in a timely manner.
+Another benefit of waste management routing software, like Basestation, is that it includes a billing module that ensures customers are billed in a timely manner.
 This is especially important if haulers need to charge customers for extra services, such as extra pick ups or overloaded containers.
-Drivers can log this information in the app in real-time (accompanied with photos), which then gets communicated to the office so the charges can be properly applied to the customer’s account.

 Having a billing system integrated with your routing system can save hours spent billing, invoicing, and reconciling data.